afq984/thegame/README.md

 ### Installation

-First, make sure you have python (3.6 or later required) and Qt5
+First, make sure you have python (3.6 or later required)

 Then install with pip: